-The Half Price Lawyers divorce attorneys will work hard to get you the best possible outcome from the proceedings.
+Our Las Vegas divorce attorneys will work hard to get you the best possible outcome from the proceedings.
 We understand the many pressures and considerations that impact a divorce case.
 We will help you protect your assets and, most importantly, protect your rights as a parent.

 Our firm can provide knowledgeable advice and effective representation for:

-- Contested and uncontested Divorce
+- Contested and Uncontested Divorce